w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

    Candidates that gather enough signed validity statement are considered **"backable"** and their backing is the set of signed statements.
-5. A relay chain block author (selected by [BABE][]) can note up to 1 backable candidate for each parachain to be included in the relay chain block alongside its backing.
-Once included in the relay chain the candidate is considered backable in the fork of the relay chain.
+5. A relay chain block author (selected by [BABE][]) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block alongside its backing.
+Once included in the Relay Chain the candidate is considered backable in the fork of the Relay Chain.
-6. Once backable in the relay chain, the candidate is considered to be "pending availability", i.e. it is not considered to be part of the parachain until it is **proven available**.
+6. Once backable in the Relay Chain, the candidate is considered to be "pending availability", i.e. it is not considered to be part of the parachain until it is **proven available**.
 7. In the following relay chain blocks, the validators will participate to the **Availability Distribution** subsystem to ensure availability of the candidate.
 That is, information regarding